Kathryn Campbell

 Kathryn Jane Campbell, is a former Australian public servant and a former senior officer in the Australian Army Reserve.

 Campbell was the Secretary of the Department of Human Services from March 2011 to September 2017.
 She played a key role in the illegal debt recovery scheme known as Robodebt.
 At two Senate committee inquiries, Campbell controversially shifted the blame of Robodebt to the victims, and refused to accept people had died by suicide after receiving illegal Robodebt notices.
-The Royal Commission into the Robodebt Scheme was "scathing" of Campbell, finding she had intentionally misled cabinet about the scheme, and took steps to prevent the unlawfulness of Robodebt being uncovered.
+The 2023 Royal Commission into the Robodebt Scheme was "scathing" of Campbell, finding she had intentionally misled cabinet about the scheme, and took steps to prevent the unlawfulness of Robodebt being uncovered, and in 2024, the Australian Public Service Commission found Campbell's actions had breached their Code of Conduct twelve times.
+In 2026, the National Anti-Corruption Commission disagreed with some findings of the Royal Commission, stating there was a "reasonable possibility" Campbell's failure to detect issues with Robodebt was not deliberate, and insufficient evidence that she had given instructions to stop obtaining legal advice regarding the scheme.

 Campbell moved onto the Secretary of the Department of Social Services from September 2017 to July 2021.
 She became Secretary of the Department of Foreign Affairs and Trade (DFAT) from July 2021 to July 2022.
 In July 2022, she was removed as Secretary of DFAT, and was appointed to the defence portfolio as an advisor to the AUKUS program, while retaining the remuneration of her previous role.
 In July 2023, Campbell was suspended without pay from the Australian Public Service, following the findings against her at the Royal Commission.
 She resigned later that month.